Feynman’s Glass Plate Experiment

 15. As we will discuss in the upcoming posts, we point out that Feynman’s idea of a photon exploring all possible paths is none other than the enforcement of nonlocality; Feynman’s QED implicitly assumed nonlocality.

 • A wave function is instantaneously set up over all space taking into account the phases for all possible paths; there is no spatial limitation.
-This is why two particles across the universe could be still entangled; see, “Quantum Entanglement – We Are All Connected“.
+This is why two particles across the universe could still be entangled; see, “Quantum Entanglement – We Are All Connected“.

 • In the next post we will show that in the above case, a photon will actually “explore ALL possible paths”, an infinite number of them!
-However, only those two paths actually came into play in the above discussion, because all others cancel out at ALL TIMES.
+However, only those two paths came into play in the above discussion, because all others cancel out at ALL TIMES.

 Any questions on these QM posts can be discussed at the discussion forum: “Quantum Mechanics – A New Interpretation“.